valsysinc/valsys-api/docs/vsl.md

 # VSL functions

-Various VSL functions have been exposed
+Various VSL functions have been exposed; they can be accessed via the following aliased import

 ```python linenums="1"
 import valsys.modeling.vsl as VSL